pantheon-systems/documentation/source/_common-tasks/configure-your-site-to-work-with-the-pantheon-enterprise-gateway.md

 ---
-title: Configuring a site to Use the Pantheon Enterprise Gateway
+title: Configuring a Site to Use the Pantheon Enterprise Gateway
 filename: source/_common-tasks/how-to-configure-your-site-to-work-with-the-pantheon-enterprise-gateway.md
 tools:
   -